Find a Lawyer by Practice

-Injuries are not always physical; injuries to a person’s reputation can hurt just as much and have far-reaching effects.
+Injuries are not always physical.
+Injuries to a person’s reputation and character can have far-reaching effects in regards to a person’s emotional health and even their personal and professional reputation.
 While people in the United States have a right to freedom of speech, a person also has the right to protect one’s reputation; thus, defamation cases occur when someone says or publishes false and malicious comments about another person.

 Defamation claims often stem from statements another person makes which cause scorn or disgrace to the victim.
 While defaming comments are made every day, it is rare for someone to pursue a defamation case, primarily because this type of case can be difficult to prove.

 To prove that a comment or published content was not defamatory, all the accused has to do is one or more of these three things:

 With this in mind, it’s not hard to see why it can be difficult to make a defamation accusation stick.
 Many defamation cases do not make it to court for this and similar reasons, and are often either settled outside of court, or dropped when the victim gives up.
 Due to the low number of defamation cases that actually make it to trial, there are not a lot of statistics to refer to in these cases.
 The defamation cases that do make it to court and are not thrown out can result in monetary damages or a public apology.

 The most important thing to remember when pursuing a defamation case is that the claims must be false to be eligible for legal recourse, and that the speaker must have made the claims with malicious intent.
 Spoken defamation is called slander.
 Defamation that is published is called libel, and published works can include pictures in addition to words.
 For a statement to be considered legitimately defamatory, it must have been made to a third party.

 Let’s go over some more important facts on defamation: